Seda Hotels

-Seda (occasionally referred to as Seda Hotels) is a Philippine brand of hotels owned and operated by Ayala Land Hotels and Resorts, a subsidiary of Ayala Corporation.
+Seda (formerly known as Kukun, occasionally referred to as Seda Hotels) is a Philippine brand of hotels owned and operated by Ayala Land Hotels and Resorts, a subsidiary of Ayala Corporation.
 The first hotel under the Seda brand began operations in 2012 with the opening of Seda BGC at the Bonifacio Global City in Taguig, Metro Manila, Philippines.
 The hotel chain has 11 branches as of 2020, all located in the Philippines.

 History

 Seda Hotels was established in 2012 as one of the hotel brands of Ayala Land Hotels and Resorts, which is a subsidiary of Ayala Land, one of the companies owned by the Ayala Corporation of billionaire entrepreneurs Jaime and Fernando Zobel de Ayala.
 It was meant to be urban lifestyle hotel chain catering to business travelers and upper income visitors but located near Ayala Land's chain of shopping malls, Ayala Malls.
+The hotel was originally called Kukun.
+Ayala Land had originally preferred the name Cocoon, but settled for the stylised Kukun as the former had already been taken by another Manila boutique hotel.
 The name of the hotel comes from the Tagalog word for silk.
 All of its hotels were designed by Filipino architect Conrad Onglao.

 The first Seda Hotel opened in December 2012 at the Bonifacio Global City (BGC), a central business district.
 The 179-room hotel is located close to Ayala Mall's high-end shopping centers such as Bonifacio High Street, Serendra and Market!
 Market!.
 The second Seda Hotel, the 150-room Seda Centrio, opened in the same year in Cagayan de Oro beside the Centrio shopping mall owned by Ayala Malls.

+In January 2013, the hotel brand was renamed from Kukun to Seda.

 In June 2013, a third branch of Seda Hotels opened in Davao City, the 186-room Seda Abreeza, located near Ayala Malls Abreeza.
 A fourth branch, the 150-room Seda Nuvali, opened in March 2014 inside Ayala Land's Nuvali estate in Santa Rosa, Laguna.
 The fifth branch, the 152-room Seda Atria, opened in March 2015 near Ayala Malls Atria in Iloilo City in time for the 2015 Asia-Pacific Economic Cooperation Summit events that were held there.

 In January 2014, Seda Hotels became the first hotel chain in the Philippines to undergo accreditation for Certified Guest Service Professionals (CGSP) from the American Hotels and Lodging Educational Institute.